TheOtherRolesAU/TheOtherRoles/README.md

 ## Windows Manual Installation
 1. Download and unzip the newest [release](https://github.com/Eisbison/TheOtherRoles/releases/latest)
-2. Find the folder of your game, for steams players you can right click in steam, on the game, a menu will appear proposing you to go to the folders.
+2. Find the folder of your game, for Steam players you can right click in Steam, on the game, a menu will appear proposing you to go to the folders.
-3. Make a copy of your game, it's not obligatory but advise, put it where you want.
+3. Make a copy of your game, it's not obligatory but advised, put it where you want.
 4. Drag or extract the files from the zip into your game, at the .exe level.
 5. Run the game (the first launch might take a while)